 Ben Whittaker – The road to the top

-Ben Whittaker scored a silver medal at the Olympics, but ahead of his first professional fight, the young boxer tells Jordan Edwards that his ambitions go way higher than that...
+Ben Whittaker scored a silver medal at the Olympics, but as he embarks on his professional career, the young boxer tells Jordan Edwards that his ambitions go way higher than that...

 Despite fighting on the undercard of Hughie Fury vs Michael Hunter, there’s no doubt whatsoever that all eyes will be on Ben Whittaker.
-As part of Team GB’s record breaking squad, the Olympic Silver Medallist is set to make his highly anticipated professional boxing debut soon (date TBC as the Fury vs Hunter is rescheduled due to illness).
-Having officially joined the professional ranks on 11th May, Whittaker has already set his eyes on the top; with designs on becoming the greatest British boxer in the history of the sport.
+As part of Team GB’s record breaking squad, the Olympic Silver Medallist is starting his professional career and has already set his eyes on the top; with designs on becoming the greatest British boxer in the history of the sport.
 He’s not alone in backing himself.
 He has recently teamed up with Tyson Fury’s ex-coach, Sugarhill Steward, and he comes with the support of the likes of Anthony Joshua; describing Whittaker as a ‘future Pay Per View star’.

 With no shortage of confidence and charisma, the man from Wolverhampton has the world of sport buzzing right now.
 His name is on everyone’s lips and the excitement for his professional debut is building by the day.
 Ben recently sat down with us to discuss the journey that led him to where he is today, the disappointment of the Tokyo Olympics and to give us a little insight into the life of the man who’s set to take the boxing world by storm.